overscopestudio/overscopestudio.github.io/jakobBlog.md

 </details>

 // TODO:
-Introduce yourself and your area
-Describe architeture and engineering of the game Engineering value
+Describe architecture and engineering of the game Engineering value of game AND MY component
 Throw some diagrams and "data analyses" in there (see brief) Illustrate engineering aspects using UML or smth